digideskio/support-tools/timeseries/quickstart.md

     mongo --eval "while(true) {print(JSON.stringify(db.serverStatus({tcmalloc:true}))); sleep(1000*$delay)}" >ss.log &

-You can then use all of the commmands and interactive capabilities described in the remainder of the document, substituting "ss:ss.log" for "ftdc:diagnostic.data" on the command line, for example:
+You can then use all of the commmands and interactive capabilities described in the remainder of the document, substituting "ss.log" for "diagnostic.data" on the command line, for example:

-    python timeseries.py ss:ss.log --browser
+    python timeseries.py ss.log --browser

 ### Automatic interactive browser/server mode